A older lady sat upright in a profiling bed smiling and reading a book

 While it's extremely rare to use these positions for medical purposes in a care or home environment, they can provide you with additional posture control and practicality.

-When combined with a profiling mattress platform, the Anti-Trendelenburg position can be used to form the pressure relieving mattress into a nearly seated position, enabling those with restricted mobility to sit right up.
+When combined with a profiling mattress platform, the Anti-Trendelenburg position can be used to form the pressure-relieving mattress into a nearly seated position, enabling those with restricted mobility to sit upright.
+Alternatively, you can raise the legs into the Trendelenburg with adjustable mobility beds, which helps with blood flow.

 It’s important to note that these positions should not be kept for a prolonged period of time as this can result in serious harm.